 Thankfully, there are some things you can do to protect yourself as soon as a slip and fall accident happens.
-If you’re well enough, here’s what we recommend you do after the accident.
+If you’re well enough after the accident, it’s recommend you do the following:

 1. Inspect the Scene

-After your accident happens, look around you.
-Determine what exactly caused you to slip and fall.
-Was there anything indicating it could have been a hazard (such as a sign for a wet floor) or not?
+After your accident, try to determine what exactly caused you to slip and fall.
+Was there anything indicating it could have been a hazard?
 Many slip and fall accidents happen because the store or owner failed to properly fix or notify visitors of a hazard.

 2. Take Pictures and Make Notes

-After determining what caused your fall, use your phone to take pictures of the hazardous situation and the entire scene.
-If you have immediate injuries you can see or other evidence of an accident (such as torn clothing), photograph those too.
+After determining what caused your fall, use your phone to take pictures of the hazardous situation, the entire scene, and any immediate injuries.
 Pictures can be key in demonstrating what the scene looked like right after the accident.

 3. Talk to Witnesses

-There are often other customers or visitors around when a slip and fall accident happens.
-If others saw you fall, talk to them and ask what they witnessed.
+If other customers, visitors, or witnesses saw you fall, talk to them and ask what they saw.
 Ask for their full name and contact information, too.
-Your slip and fall lawyer will want to reach out to them later for a more detailed statement.
+Your slip and fall attorney will want to reach out to them later for a more detailed statement.

 4. File a Complaint

-In some situations, you may need to file an accident report with the business where your accident happened.
-This is usually fine and can actually help your case later.
+You may need to file an accident report with the business where your accident happened.
+This can help your case later.
 If you need to make a statement, include pertinent information like what happened and injuries you suffered.
-Stick with the facts only, and never admit blame or apologize.
+Stick to the facts and never admit blame or apologize.